 - The UK Health Security Agency (UKHSA) Caldicott Advisory Panel advises on Regulation 3 of the Health Service (Control of Patient Information) Regulations 2002 to process patient identifiable information without consent

 SAHSU additionally holds small area data from the national Census on populations and socio-economic status (SES), including enumeration districts, census output areas, lower layer super output areas and wards (see Table of Social factor data).
 We also hold environmental data from several sources (see Table of Environmental data) including our research studies, the Environment Agency, Defra, the Civil Aviation Authority, the UK Health Security Agency, the British Geological Survey and water companies etc. (e.g. see our Environment and Health Atlas for England and Wales https://www.envhealthatlas.co.uk ).
 The maintenance of the databases (health, population, SES and selected environmental data) is conducted by the SAHSU database team.

 Use of data within SAHSU

-We ensure the following:
+We ensure that the following:

-- Appropriate policies, procedures, accountability, management structures and computing hardware and software are in place to provide a robust governance framework
+- Appropriate policies, procedures, accountability, management structures, and computing hardware and software are in place to provide a robust governance framework.

-All our research data are held on a stand-alone system the ’SAHSU Secure Research Systems’ (SSRS), an air-gapped stand-alone network with no connection to either the internet or to the Imperial College IT network. with controlled and restricted access.
-Confidential and sensitive data are held within SAHSU’s secure encrypted database which can only be accessed by the database team.
-Researchers have access to only pseudonymised data.
+All our research data are stored, processed, and analysed within the SAHSU Secure Research System (SSRS) facility which sits within the SAHSU secure enclaves that is part of the Imperial College Secure Environment.
+Personal and sensitive data are held within SAHSU’s secure encrypted database which can only be accessed by the database team.
+Researchers only have access to pseudonymised data.